openid-connect-4-identity-assurance-1_0 November 2024

 check_details is an array of the processes that have been applied to the evidence.
 An RP can filter check_details by requesting a particular value for one or more of its sub-elements.
 If multiple entries for the same sub-element are present this acts as a logical OR between them.

-assurance_details is an array representing how the evidence and check_details meets the requirements of the trust_framework.
+assurance_details is an array representing how the evidence and check_details fulfill the requirements of the trust_framework.
 RP should only request this where they need to know this information.
-Where assurance_details have been requested by an RP the OP shall return the assurance_details element along with all sub-elements that it has.
+Where assurance_details has been requested by an RP the OP shall return the assurance_details element along with all sub-elements that it has.
 If an RP wants to filter what types of evidence and check_methods they shall use those methods to do so, e.g. requesting an assurance_type should have no filtering effect.

 The RP can also request certain data within the document element to be present.
 This again follows the syntax rules used above: